 "Spinnaker’s main purpose is to eliminate friction in one of the highest leverage areas of software engineering.
 The quicker you can deliver meaningful software, the quicker you can innovate.
 Your customers get the product that they need, when they need it."

-If you're interested in hearing more about what Rogers has to say about Spinnaker and how it measures up against other deployment tools, don't miss his talk at the Spinnaker Summit this October 8-9.
-It's only a couple weeks away and spots are filling up fast so get your ticket here while you still can!
+If you're interested in hearing more about what Rogers has to say about Spinnaker and how it measures up against other deployment tools, don't miss his talk at the annual Spinnaker Summit.
+Spots are notorious for filling up fast so get your ticket here while you still can.